Felix-Jose-Kavarayil/allen_lab_utilities_wiki/DataBackup.md

 To restore a file from a specific date, in this case the date is 2020/Dec/26.

 `sudo dsmc restore /path/to/my/missing/file -pick -inactive -sub=yes -pitd=12/26/20 /destination/path/`

+To restore a directory with the subdirectories

+sudo dsmc restore /d47/data/processing/ /media/kevin/_d64/data/processing/ -subdir=yes